June 17, 2026

 Testing these extensions with Can You Block It? and AdBlock Tester returned 100% ad blocking rates for both.

-There’s no free trial in MacKeeper but you can run a basic Mac scan and fix your issues once for free.
-But you won’t be able to turn on the VPN.
+Whichever plan you settle for, you get all of the features of MacKeeper as well as access to 24/7 support, regardless of the plan.
+The only difference between them is the duration of the service.
+There’s no free trial in MacKeeper, but you can run a basic Mac scan and fix your issues once for free.
+However, you won’t be able to turn on the VPN.
 MacKeeper does offer a 14-day money-back guarantee for all plans as well.

-Clario has done a good job of rehabilitating MacKeeper, creating a versatile and capable tool for Mac users, covering security, cleaning and optimization.
-Considering the app’s history, it’s reassuring to see the independent certification too.
+MacKeeper is a versatile and capable tool for Mac users, covering security, cleaning, and optimization.
+The Apple notarization and independent certification are welcome too.

 Software Expert